RedHatQE/polarize/README.md

               testtype=@TestType(testtype= DefTypes.TestTypes.NONFUNCTIONAL,  // Defaults to FUNCTIONAL
                                  subtype1= DefTypes.Subtypes.COMPLIANCE,      // Defaults to EMPTY (see note)
                                  subtype2= DefTypes.Subtypes.EMPTY),          // Defaults to EMPTY (see note)
-              reqs={@Requirement(id="",            // if empty, look for class Requirement.
-If no class requirement
-                                                   // look for xmlDesc.
-If none, that means request one. project=Project.RedHatEnterpriseLinux7,
-                                 description="This description will override class level",
-                                 xmlDesc="/tmp/path/to/xml/description/testUpgradeNegative.xml",
-                                 feature="/tmp/path/to/a/gherkin/file/requirements.feature")},
               setup="Description of any preconditions that must be established for test case to run", teardown="The methods to clean up after a test method")
     @Test(groups={"simple"},